 Why should you form an NGO in Ecuador?

 NGOs are a great way to support a cause that you feel strongly about, and it allows you to involve and gain the support of individuals and groups in your community.
 It provides an exceptional platform to help and achieve your social goals while maintaining a level of independence between your personal assets.
 Additionally, NGOs often enjoy tax exemptions depending on specific activities, providing yet another incentive to establish this type of organization.

 If you want to start an NGO in Ecuador, it is advisable to work with a local partner to get the ball rolling.
-Biz Latin Hub can provide you with a team of local experts who can help with the incorporation of an NGO in addition to the provision of tailored services to enable your daily operations.
+Biz Latin Hub can provide you with a team of local experts who can support NGO and other company formation in addition to the provision of tailored services to enable your daily operations.

-Contact our local expert, Ernesto, at [email protected] to see how we can help your community to achieve its dreams.
+Contact our local team of experts to see how we can help you achieve your social objectives.

 Learn more about our team and expert authors.